jaeeolma/ties445/README.md

 ### Results

 Try to classify live projects and try to compare the results to real information if the project is finished.

-## asdf

-- Data preprocessing, I: [Data preprocessing ](Data preprocessing.ipynb) - Processing the data so it can be explored
-- Data preprocessing, II: [Exploring the data](Data exploration.ipynb) - Finding out what kind of data we have, and what should be done before modelling
-- Data preprocessing, III: [Processing data](Processing data.ipynb) - Processing the explored data to prepare it for modelling
- - Changing all values to numerical
- - Removing outliers and unnecessary columns
- - Standardizing some of the values

-- Modelling:
--